-II.
+III.
 POST-CONSTRUCTION PLAN

-As mentioned in Tab IV, it is our intent to hold the affordable housing property long-term, as is customary for Pinnacle due to a variety of reasons including the inherent nature of affordable housing use restrictions.
+Pinnacle will hold the affordable housing property long-term, as is customary due to a variety of reasons including the inherent nature of affordable housing use restrictions.
 We propose the possibility of creating a condominium for the building where the Barry University campus might be under a separate ownership and operational structure.
-It is possible that Pinnacle will sell the market-rate phase of development after completion to an institutional purchaser.
-We will fully disclose all such plans with the City and be transparent with respect to our financial structure and intent, as we have with Pinnacle at Peacefield, but that is undetermined at this time.
+Pinnacle may be required to sell the mixed-income 200 unit development component after completion to an institutional purchaser as a condition to raise investment equity for the development.
+We will fully disclose all such plans with the City and be transparent with respect to our financial structure and intent, as we have with Pinnacle at Peacefield.
+We would expect any use restrictions to run with the development and bind any successive owners.

 Our management plan focuses on the residential operations.
 With respect to non-residential leasing operations in Phase I, we will engage in good faith discussions with Barry University on a long-term lease for our expanded and enhanced space.
 We have been made aware from our initial discussions with representatives from Barry University of their constraints and expectations, consistent with the policies dictated by their Board of Trustees.
-With respect to the commercial space created as part of our market rate housing option, we have projected conservative absorption and vacancy (15%) so as to not create outsized expectations on commercial cash flow in our financial structure.
+With respect to the commercial space created as part of our market rate housing option, we have projected conservative absorption and vacancy rates so as to not create outsized expectations on commercial cash flow in our financial structure.
 With respect to residential absorption, we project a reasonable lease-up at completion of 30 units per month for the affordable component, and 15 units per month for the market-rate units, all in line with historical market trends.

-III.
+IV.
 RESIDENTIAL PROPERTY MANAGEMENT PLAN